 However, when you are about to jump in as a freelancer, you only have to focus on only a few design areas.
 Although designing a brochure and a website is basically still considered design areas, they are at vastly different poles.
 The reason is, I’m sure you do not want to be stuck on several projects later, in which each project will require different approaches, techniques, and methods.

 So, if you have decided that you are going to be a web designer, it will be easier if you only accept projects that are related to the web, such as icon design, WordPress theme development or maybe even SEO.

 As a freelancer, you will mostly work on your own, and every year there would be a lot of both new and seasoned designers who have the same perception as you considering going freelance as well.
 It is obvious that the competition will go very stringent from time to time.

-To win the competition, you need to have something special; something that differentiates you and makes you stand out more than the other designers; something that would convince the client to prefer to work with you.
+To win the competition, you need to have something special; something that differentiates you and makes you stands out more than the other designers; something that would convince the client to prefer to work with you.

-For instance, if you are a designer who has been working professionally for over five years and have designed many mobile apps for some Fortune 500 companies, that can be your specialty since not everyone can have experiences similar to yours.
+For instance, if you are a designer who has been working professionally for over five years and have designed many mobile apps for some Fortune 500 companies, that can be your specialty since not everyone can have experienced similar to yours.

 Find your pricing model

 Pricing is a quite sensitive matter.
 I personally had lost a few potential clients because of the high pricing quote.
 If you’re a top designer and have won numerous prestigious awards, this won’t be a problem since there will always be clients who value your talent and are willing to pay according to what you ask for.